What did you want to be when you grew up?

 So, if you’re ready to go to law school, but need a little help, here are a few tips to help you get into the law school you want.

-Make Sure Law School is Right for You
+Things to Consider When Deciding if Law School is Right for You

 You’ll be required to do a lot of reading in law school.
 As a law student, you’ll be required to read an average of 3 to 4 hours each day.
 If you want to take a day off, you’ll need to plan to add reading to your day.